 Work for Clients

-Trisha currently serves as General Counsel for the Marin Emergency Radio Authority, Assistant City Attorney for the City of Fairfield, Assistant General Counsel to the San Francisquito Creek Joint Powers Authority, Assistant General Counsel to the California Statewide Communities Development Authority, and Special Counsel to the County of Sonoma for its energy independence program.
+Trisha currently serves as General Counsel for the San Mateo Harbor District, Marin Emergency Radio Authority, California Statewide Communities Development Authority, and Ross Valley Fire Department, Assistant City Attorney for the Cities of Davis and Fairfield, Assistant General Counsel to the San Francisquito Creek Joint Powers Authority, and Special Counsel to the County of Sonoma for its energy independence program.

 Trisha advises local governments in achieving state law solutions to their local issues.
 Namely, she assisted the City of Palm Desert in writing AB 811, which authorizes public agencies to finance renewable energy and energy efficiency improvements on private property, also known as Property Assessed Clean Energy or "PACE."
 Trisha also assisted the City of Fairfield in writing AB 806, which authorizes certain community development powers for cities.